-On First Class flights around the U.S. and closer to home, passengers also receive hot meals, larger seatback screens, and service from a flight attendant solely dedicated to the first class cabin.
+On First Class flights around the U.S. and closer to home, passengers also receive hot meals on longer flights, larger seatback screens, and service from a flight attendant solely dedicated to the first class cabin.

 The Comfort Plus cabin does not receive special status like SkyPriority check-in or boarding and the seats aren't nearly as wide or as plush as the first class cabin.